Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

 columns and let's say the TFIDF score as the value of that word in that document, we are now ready to run different machine learning methods on this data.
-We will not recap all of the methods and evaluation methodologies already covered in Chapter 6 here but they can all be used with text data.
+We will not recap all of the methods and evaluation methodologies already covered in Chapter [Machine Learning](#chap:ml) here but they can all be used with text data.

 We’ll focus on three types of analysis: finding similar documents, clustering, and classification.
 For each type of analysis, we‘ll focus